apple/swift-algorithms/Guides/SortedPrefix.md

 [[Source](../Sources/Algorithms/SortedPrefix.swift) |
  [Tests](../Tests/SwiftAlgorithmsTests/SortedPrefixTests.swift)]

-Methods to measure how long a collection maintains being sorted, either along a given predicate or defaulting to the standard less-than operator, with variants for strictly-increasing sequences.
+Methods to measure how long a collection maintains being sorted, either along a given predicate or defaulting to the standard less-than operator, with variants for strictly-increasing and steady-state sequences.

 (To-Do: put better explanation here.)